fernandozago/xtd/samples/chat.md

   ```text
   /name <your_name>
   ```
-- Disconnect form the server
+- Disconnect from the server
   ```text
   /quit
   ```